LLNL/mpibind/tutorials/gmis25/module2.md

 192
 ```

-The same is true on Tioga, but there are only 64
+The same is true on Tioga, but there are only 64 cores and 128 hardware threads

 ```
 janeh@tioga20:~$ lstopo --only core | wc -l